 Oh, and by the way, you only need SIX ingredients for this recipe and it takes about 20 minutes.
 This is a weeknight winner.

 I add the step at the end of sprinkling on extra cheese and pepperoni and sticking it under the broiler, but if you’re in a big rush, you could leave that off and this pasta would still be absolutely delicious.

 As with many of my recipes, you can make this one your own!
 Here are some of my ideas:

 - Add more veggies.
 I feel like that’s always one of my ideas, but it’s a good one!
-Try sauteing some mushrooms, peppers, and/or onions in a little olive oil before you bring the tomatoes and water to a boil.
-You could remove them from the pan and add them back in at the end if you like them to maintain a little crispness, or you could leave them in the entire cooking time if you prefer them softer.
+Try sautéing some mushrooms, peppers, and/or onions in a little olive oil before you bring the tomatoes and water to a boil.
+Remove them from the pan and stir them in at the end if you like the veggies to maintain a little crispness, or leave them in the entire cooking time if you prefer them softer.

 - Turn this into a pasta bake!
 Bake it right away or freeze it for a later time.
 Bake at 350ºF for 30 minutes if baking right away, or bake for about an hour if frozen.
-Be careful with your glass pans and hot ovens!
-Let the oven preheat with the dish already in it if you’re using a cold glass pan.
+Be careful with frozen glass pans and hot ovens!
+The best method?
+Defrost the frozen casserole in the fridge overnight.

 - Make it extra cheesy.
 I don’t blame you!
 Try adding some fresh mozzarella slices on top, or stirring in some ricotta cheese.